 Two years ago, three camps were held in different sections with large crowds attending.
 Dear Sister Louise Chapman (later Robinson) wrote me about the final service at one of these camps.
 It was a great service, which was especially to praise and give thanks for victories won.
 During the service a Hindu man arose in that vast crowd.
 He surprised everyone by announcing, "I have been seeking God for three days, and I have found Him."
 Then, looking up to heaven, he folded his arms across his breast and said, "From this day forward, I will be a soldier for Jesus Christ."

 The new Reynolds Memorial Hospital at Washim, with our splendid, efficient Dr. Orpha Speicher in charge, has been ministering to the needy.
-That medical ministry has opened many homes -- even among Muslims -- to the gospel message. [ video on Dr. Speicher ]
+That medical ministry has opened many homes -- even among Muslims -- to the gospel message.
+Update note: A video on Dr. Speicher was produced after she retored.

 A new main station has been opened, and a new missionary home built.
 The Andersons, who are stationed there, are finding this new district very fruitful.
 No doubt the outstanding reason for these many extra souls being gathered in, is the wonderful Pentecostal season experienced at their District Assembly a couple of years ago.
 There had been many precious seasons in past years, but all agreed there had never been such a wonderful outpouring of the Holy Spirit upon the church as at this time.
 They marched about the church singing and shouting praises to God.
 They then marched out of the door and around the church building again and again, while a large company of heathen gathered and stood watching in wonder and astonishment.
 God was answering the prayers of years gone by.
 Their faith had prevailed, and the gracious revival spirit continues.